hayk-front/Protect-Rabbit-TheGame/README.md

-# bunny-game
+# protect-the-rabbit-game

+Interview Game-Task done by pure Vanilla JS.

-The user can choose the size of the board matrix.
+You can choose the size of the board matrix.
+Also can create up to 4 boards at the same time and play.

-There are few barriers & wolves in the field, the number of which depends on the size of the matrix.
+There are a few barriers & wolves in the field, the number of which depends on the size of the matrix.

-The user has to make sure that the rabbit gets home, but after each move the wolves attack the rabbit, you have to protect the rabbit from the wolves.
+You have to make sure that the rabbit gets home, but after each move the wolves attack the rabbit, you have to protect the rabbit from the wolves.